torvalds/linux/Documentation/s390/common_io.rst

   A write request to this file is blocked until all queued cio actions are handled.
-This will allow userspace to wait for pending work affecting device availability after changing cio_ignore or the hardware configuration.
+This will allow userspace to wait for pending work affecting device availability after changing cio_igyesre or the hardware configuration.

 * For some of the information present in the /proc filesystem in 2.4 (namely, /proc/subchannels and /proc/chpids), see driver-model.txt.
-  Information formerly in /proc/irq_count is now in /proc/interrupts.
+  Information formerly in /proc/irq_count is yesw in /proc/interrupts.

 debugfs entries